 ANSWER: BHDDA has waived the prior authorization of telehealth for ABA in response to the virus and is pursuing approval to waive current evaluation requirements and other barriers identified for the Medicaid ABA Benefit Program through the 1135 authority.
 It is expected to include allowing the extension of reevaluations for up to one year and presumptive eligibility by waiving the evaluation requirements in order to start or maintain services and verify or evaluate formally up to 12 months later.
-Also, the Medical Services Administration Bulletin, MSA 20-13, issued on March 20, 2020, does allow for an assessment for Autism to be provided via telehealth methods up to 30 days following the end of the state of emergency has ended.
+Also, the Medical Services Administration Bulletin, MSA 20-13, issued on March 20, 2020, does allow for an assessment for Autism to be provided via telehealth methods.
+Given the circumstances of the pandemic, this policy is intended to be time-limited, and MDHHS will notify providers of its termination.